Chart Color Schemes

 Goondiwindi has shown very soft population growth performance across periods assessed by AreaSearch

-As per ABS population updates and AreaSearch validation, the estimated population of Goondiwindi as of February 2026 is around 6,320.
-This figure represents an increase of 90 people since the 2021 Census, which reported a population of 6,230.
-The change is inferred from AreaSearch's resident population estimate of 6,308 in June 2024 and 96 additional validated new addresses since the Census date.
-This results in a density ratio of 7.6 persons per square kilometer.
-Goondiwindi's growth rate of 1.4% since the census is within 2.4 percentage points of the SA3 area (3.8%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 75.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of May 2026, the estimated population of Goondiwindi is around 6,251.
+This reflects an increase of 21 people since the 2021 Census, which reported a population of 6,230.
+The change is inferred from the resident population of 6,251, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 92 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7.5 persons per square kilometer.
+Population growth for Goondiwindi was primarily driven by natural growth, contributing approximately 75.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Population projections indicate a decline of 143 persons by 2041, but specific age cohorts are expected to grow, notably the 25 to 34 age group projected to expand by 191 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population by 150 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, projected to expand by 157 people.

 Frequently Asked Questions - Population